UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 Notes: You might have noticed from previous modules that Altair often includes 0 in the axis, even if our data does not have any values close to 0.
-The reason for this is to enforce good habits and not create for example bar plot that are cut off which makes difference appear much bigger than they actually are.
+The reason for this is to enforce good habits and not create, for example, a bar plot that is cut off which makes the difference appear much bigger than they actually are.

 However, there are also good reasons for setting the range based on the extent of the data. when your data is compressed in a narrow range far from zero, e.g. plotting time on one axis and having all observations fall between 10 and 11 in the evening.

-In this slide we can see that showing only the days with high total donations only uses about half of the vertical space available in the chart.
+In this slide, we can see that showing only the days with high total donations only uses about half of the vertical space available in the chart.